weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 The structure now defined (the vector space R* with the above inner product and norm) is called euclidean k-space.

-1.37 Theorem Suppose x, y, z€ RY, and a is real.
+1.37 Theorem Suppose x, y, z \in  RY, and a is real.
 Then

 (a |x| =0;
 (b) |x| =0ifand only if x =0;